 Scientists aim to restore oyster population

-For the first time in a century, thousands of oysters will once again populate a picturesque stretch of water in north Scotland as part of an ambitious project involving researchers from Heriot-Watt University.
+For the first time in a century, thousands of oysters once again populate a picturesque stretch of water in north Scotland as part of an ambitious project involving researchers from Heriot-Watt University.

 Extensive fishing during the 1800’s are thought to have decimated oyster populations in the Dornoch Firth, as they did throughout Europe, but an exciting new project supported by the whisky firm, Glenmorangie, aims to restore the marine habitat.